 As he says: “When I was five weeks old, my parents set off for Europe.
 We stayed three years, living in Geneva and London and camping our way across the continent.
 My playmates ranged from itinerant Gypsies to the Princess of Bechuanaland.
 I was hooked, and after I found a willing travel partner in my wife Jude, we spent most of the first 15 years of our marriage on the road, hitching for tens of thousands of miles and exploring as many side turnings as possible while we traversed the globe.

 “Once we started a family, our wanderings became much more contained, though we still managed to get our sons Alex and Evan to 22 countries on four continents before they finished high school.
-Jude and I were most recently in the Baltic, but further adventures lie just ahead . . .”
+Jude and I were most recently in the South Pacific, but further adventures lie just ahead . . .”

 Twice a False Messiah by Daniel Gabriel

 Tales From The Tinker’s Dam by Daniel Gabriel